 This view, indeed, is not entirely false, and certainly not always.
 Such fragments often travel from one source to another, and the context in which we find them is by no means always decisive for their interpretation - even in those cases where we can be relatively or even entirely certain that what was copied out is the original work.
-Even here we should realize that quotation need not necessarily be exact; errors are unavoidable, and texts that are quoted may be adapted to their context.9

-Before Diels' reconstruction of Aetius, scholars in Germany believed that all the above mentioned later authors had used, or revised, a common source already available in the age of Cicero.
-The Vetusta placita is what remains when Diels' Aetius has been subtracted: a nice example of a shrunken hypothesis.
+Even here we should realize that quotation need not necessarily be exact; errors are unavoidable, and texts that are quoted may be adapted to their context.9 placita is what remains when Diels' Aetius has been subtracted: a nice example of a shrunken hypothesis.
 It is, therefore, not at all surprising that the section of Diels' overview dealing with the Vetusta placita is far from satisfactory, and that the nearer we get to Theophrastus, the more hazardous the route becomes.
-Following in the footsteps of Usener, Diels was not at all bothered by the fact that the majority of the larger fragments (those dealing with the principles) he ascribed to Theophrastus' doxographical work are cited from the Physics.10 He also failed, apart from a remark tucked away in a later article,11 to take Aristotle's influence into account, although Zeller had pointed out the similarities between Theophrastus' and Aristotle's accounts of the early Greek and Platonic principles.12 To be sure, most Aristotelian passages dealing with the early Greek philosophers are to be found in DK, but Aristotle's role in shaping the tradition had fallen by the wayside.
+Following in the footsteps of Usener, Diels was not at all bothered by the fact that the majority of the larger fragments (those dealing with the principles) he ascribed to Theophrastus' doxographical work are cited from the Physics.
+The also failed, apart from a remark tucked away in a later article, It to take Aristotle's influence into account, although Zeller had pointed out the similarities between Theophrastus' and Aristotle's accounts of the early Greek and Platonic principles.
+To be sure, most Aristotelian passages dealing with the early Greek philosophers are to be found in DK, but Aristotle's role in shaping the tradition had fallen by the wayside.